blabla1337/skf-flask/skf/markdown/knowledge_base/mobile/2000-knowledge_base--prevent_third_party_keyboards_to_access_sensitive_data--6_11.md

 ## Mitigation:

-Make sure third party keyboards are disabled when user processes sensitive data
+Third party keyboards should be disabled when user processes sensitive data.